BlockScience/Risk-Adjusted-Bonding-Curves/Paper/3_EngineeringRequirements.md

 5. OutcomesPayer

 ##### Operational Requirement 3
-Claim & Dispute Issuers call the SubmitClaim Action or SubmitDispute Action
+Claim & Dispute Issuers call the SubmitClaim Action or SubmitDispute Action `// TODO: Give an example when they might do this?`
 ##### Operational Requirment 4
-Claim & Dispute Issuers are explicity excluded from having the ability to call EvaluateClaim Action, AuditClaim Action, or ResolveClaim Action.
+Claim & Dispute Issuers are explicity excluded from having the ability to call EvaluateClaim Action, AuditClaim Action, or ResolveClaim Action. `// TODO: Explain why that might be the case?`

 ### Agent Class 3: Evaluators
  - Claim Evaluators can execute the Claim Evaluation, Claim Auditing, and Claim Resolution functions of the *Attestations* mechanism.

-- Constitutes of roles:
+- Constitutes of roles: `// TODO: links to roles on first document`
 1. VerificationAgent
 2. Administrator
 3. Auditor